 Counter and Rental Clerks who work in New Hampshire, Colorado, or Vermont, make the highest salaries.

 How much do Counter and Rental Clerks make in different U.S. states?

 |District of Columbia||$29,670|

-What Tools & Technology do Counter and Rental Clerks Use?
+Tools & Technologies Used by Counter and Rental Clerks

 Below is a list of the types of tools and technologies that Counter and Rental Clerks may use on a daily basis: